3DPRN/RAMASP/README.md

 - IoT Agent on port 4041
 - Crate DB on port 4200

-You can install this platform also on Windows OS through Docker.
+You can install this platform on Windows OS through Docker.
 See specific documentation on how to run and configure the IoT platform.